 One of my Halloween stories from a few years ago that started with this image.
-The longish short story is completed but also in development to turn into a novel.
+The longish short story is completed but also in consideration to develop to novel-length or as a series.

 About the Story

 “There are things known and there are things unknown, and in between are the doors of perception.” –Aldous Huxley

 It wasn’t her job or mission, but with the others dead, it became her duty.

 Injured before she could warn the Earth and found by a cruel, depraved man.
 Locked in a secret room where she remained semi-conscious amid a swirl of painful memories of when she’d been human.